harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/define-a-docker-build-infrastructure.md

 </TabItem>
 <TabItem value="service" label="Install as a service (.msi)">

-The advantage to installing the Docker Runner as a service on a Windows platform is that the service restarts when the runner machine restarts.
+The advantage to installing the Docker Runner as a Windows service is that the service restarts when the runner machine restarts.
 This can be helpful if your workflow requires the runner machine to restart on a schedule or after certain events.

 1. Download the [Windows Harness Docker Runner MSI file (`harness-docker-runner-svc.msi`)](https://github.com/harness/harness-docker-runner/releases) on the Windows machine where you want to run the Harness Docker Runner.
 This should be the machine that you specified in the delegate's `RUNNER_URL`.
-2. Launch the downloaded `harness-docker-runner-svc.msi` file to start the installation process, and then accept the license, select **Next**, and finish the installation.
+2. Launch the downloaded `harness-docker-runner-svc.msi` file to start the installation process.
+Then accept the license, select **Next**, and finish the installation.

    :::info Troubleshoot Windows Security issues